scottjonesdev/Node-showdown-SSG/README.md

 # Node-showdown-SSG
-A Static Site Generator that uses showdown to convert markdown files into html.
+A Static Site Generator that uses Node.js and Showdown to convert markdown files into html.

 ## Setup